Securitisation as a Credit Risk Diffuser

 The issued securities are usually bought by institutional investors, such as credit institutions, investment firms, insurers and pension funds.

 According to Articles 21 and 23 of the Securitisation Regulation, the transaction documentation should clearly state the contractual obligations, duties and responsibilities of trustees.
 Trustees are also referred to as “security trustees” or “collateral agents”, and are mainly responsible for holding and administering the security granted over the securitised assets on behalf of the investors.
-The trustee may also be delegated with other duties, such as enforcing the collateral in the event of default or receiving reports to verify the payment under the securities.
+Other duties may also be delegated to the trustee, such as enforcing the collateral in the event of default or receiving reports to verify the payment under the securities.

 By way of definition, synthetic securitisations involve the transfer of risk of securitised exposures from the originator to the investors through a credit protection agreement.
 This agreement takes the form of a credit derivative – typically a credit default swap – or financial guarantee, whereby the originator agrees to pay the investor a credit protection premium and the investor agrees to pay the originator a credit protection payment if one of the contractually stated credit events occurs.
 The ownership of the securitised exposures remains with the originator.